 About the Centre for Cold Regions & Water Science

-The world-class Centre for Cold Regions and Water Science building will officially open on Friday, October 11, 2013 on the Waterloo campus of Wilfrid Laurier University.
+The world-class Centre for Cold Regions and Water Science building officially opened on Friday, October 11, 2013 on the Waterloo campus of Wilfrid Laurier University.

-The building will be home to two research facilities:
+The building is home to two research facilities:

 CALIBER (Canadian Aquatic Laboratory for Interdisciplinary Boreal Ecosystem Research).

 - CALIBER researchers apply a holistic, interdisciplinary, and ecosystem approach based on watersheds, responding to urgent and serious concerns about flows and storage processes and the effects of nutrients and contaminants on boreal freshwater.

 - CALIBER facilities in the new building will include labs for hydrology, aquatic culture and testing, biogeochemistry characterization, molecular biochemistry and imaging, and predictive modeling.